-Non-metallic conduit and conduit bends shall be joined using PVC priming fluid and solvent cement in accordance with Clause 7.5.
+Non-metallic conduit and conduit bends shall be joined using PVC priming fluid and solvent cement.
+Refer to Clause 9.1.

 9.12.3 Metallic conduit

 Metallic conduit and conduit bends shall be joined using threaded couplings.
 The minimum length of thread on the end of a conduit or conduit bend shall be 25 mm.